 After a week on the water (5 days and 4 nights) students move to the classroom where they spend another week (5 days) learning the basic theory involved in boating (power and sail), with an emphasis on safety, rules of the road and fundamental navigational methods.

-Theory is then put into practice as student’s head back to the boat for the Day Skipper Practical course and another 5 days of sailing.
 This is followed by the STCW (Standards of Training for Crew and Watch), where students learn basic first aid, fire fighting and life-raft training.

 In the final week students will participate in an exciting 2-day Power Boat course on one of our 400hp Ballistic Rigid Inflatable Boats (RIBs).
 This Power Boat Level 1 & 2 course is now a prerequisite for most crew if they want to handle the yachts tender.